sparkly-games/sparkly/.github/pull_request_template.md

   - Implement anti-CSRF tokens for forms and state-changing requests.
 - [ ] **Never expose API keys in frontend**
   - API credentials should always remain server-side.
+  - If already in use, do NOT modify otherwise the site will break.

 ### Practical Security Habits